 Outpatient Treatment Programs

 Outpatient programs can vary depending on the person’s needs.
-They always mean the person is living at home in the old environment.
-Since temptations, old habits and relapses are possible, outpatient programs can be crucial for some people.
-It can mean a daily or perhaps weekly visit to the rehab center.
-Regardless, it gives you the chance to meet with your doctor and undergo individual and group therapy, and it can help with administering any new medication regimens.
+Since temptations, old habits and recurring use are possibilities, outpatient programs can be crucial for some people’s recovery.
+It can involve a daily or perhaps weekly visit to the rehab center.
+Regardless, it can give you the chance to meet with your doctor and undergo individual and group therapy, and it can help with administering any new medication regimens.

-If you’re considering a drug rehab center in Monroe, OH or an alcohol rehab center in Monroe, OH, also keep in mind your additional resources outside of town.
-For example, at The Recovery Village, all of these programs are available.
-Doctors and therapists work together to guide you through the hard process of recovering from substance misuse.
-They combine traditional therapy with new types of therapy such as yoga in both individual and group therapy sessions.
-They help you set goals and create a plan to deal with the real world when you leave the center.
+If you’re considering a drug rehab center, or an alcohol rehab center also keep in mind your additional resources outside of town.
+At a treatment facility, doctors and therapists can work together to guide you through the challenging process of recovering from substance misuse.
+They might combine traditional therapy with new types of therapy such as yoga in both individual and group therapy sessions.
+They can help you set goals and create a plan to deal with the real world when you leave the facility.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700